I played a lot of basketball growing up. In my teens, my life revolved around 3 things: School, video games, and basketball.

 Could I have added inches to my vertical jump without the $100 jump sole?
-Sure, all I needed was some plyometric training and strength training that I could have easily done at my school weight room.
+Sure, all I needed was some personal trainer Allentown PA and strength training that I could have easily done at my school weight room.
 But did I have the knowledge to actually make it happen?

 It doesn’t matter whether I needed the special shoe or not, what it did for me was giving me the structure and focus that is required to get results.

 Now here is the thing.
 I have never told anyone about these jump soles.

 I didn’t want my peers to think that i worked HARD with Crossfit Pasadena to get these results.